1. What is Wafer Gate Valve?

 To meet the demands of various chemical and abrasive environments, these isolation units are produced in several metallurgical configurations:

-- Stainless Steel (CF8, CF8M) Series: Specifically designed for corrosive media, these models provide superior resistance to oxidation and acid-base reactions.
-They are essential for food processing, pharmaceuticals, and specialized chemical sectors.
+- Stainless Steel (CF8, CF8M) Series:- Especially for corrosive media these models are completely resistant from oxidation and acid-base reactions.
+They serve food processing, pharmaceuticals and targeted chemical sectors.

 3.2 Actuation and Control Variants